Research

 Nima Keivan and Gabe Sibley

-In Proceedings of the International Symposium on Experimental Robotics (ISER) 2014, 2014
+In Proceedings of the IEEE International Conference on Robotics and Biomimetics (ROBIO) 2014

 Nima Keivan and Gabe Sibley

-In Proceedings of the IEEE International Conference on Robotics and Biomimetics (ROBIO) 2014, 2014
+In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA) 2015

 Nima Keivan and Gabe Sibley